openrightorg/printshop.github.io/slime/README.md

 ## Products

 The following products are available in our collection.
-Each section displays an image of the slime and a short description extracted from the corresponding text file.

 ### Jelly Blue Slime
 ![Jelly Blue Slime](assets/jelly-blue.webp)